Last updated: July 1, 2026

 Break-even math: Tokyo-Kyoto circuit

-The most common first-time itinerary is roughly: Tokyo (4 nights) → Kyoto (3 nights) → back to Tokyo, or Tokyo → Kyoto → Osaka → fly home.
-Here is what point-to-point tickets cost for that circuit:
+The most common first-time itinerary runs roughly like this: Tokyo (4 nights) → Kyoto (3 nights) → back to Tokyo.
+Or Tokyo → Kyoto → Osaka → fly home.
+Here’s what point-to-point tickets cost for that circuit:

-The 7-day JR Pass costs ¥50,000 ($338).
-The point-to-point tickets for this circuit come out far lower, so a standard Tokyo–Kyoto–Osaka loop usually favors individual tickets over the pass.
-The pass starts making more sense once the route includes extra long-distance legs such as Hiroshima or a broader regional swing.
+The 7-day JR Pass costs ¥50,000.
+The point-to-point tickets for this circuit are much lower, so a standard Tokyo-Kyoto-Osaka loop usually favors individual tickets.
+Remember that the national pass does not include Nozomi or Mizuho without an additional special ticket.

 When the JR Pass does make sense

-Our rule: If your first Japan trip is Tokyo, Kyoto, and Osaka only, do not buy the JR Pass by default.
-Buy point-to-point shinkansen tickets, reserve seats, and rerun the pass math only when you add longer legs such as Hiroshima, Kanazawa, or a broader regional loop.
+Our rule.
+If your first Japan trip is Tokyo, Kyoto, and Osaka only, don’t buy the JR Pass by default.
+Buy point-to-point shinkansen tickets, reserve seats, and rerun the pass math only when you add longer legs.
 The pass is a route tool, not a first-timer badge.

 City transit: how much to budget